The leap from middle school to high school could be quite drastic.

 Order of operations (BEDMAS) – is a very important concept that students also need to master.

-Video lessons below explain the concept of integers, go over operations with integers, as well as order of operations.
-Accompanying notes and practice could be downloaded from here.
+Video lessons found here explain the concept of integers, go over operations with integers, as well as order of operations.

 Technology could help visualize and master the skills.